umdwr/teachinghub/source/guides/speech/spch102.rst

 The following series of speech assignments allow students to repeat the process of conceiving, researching, organizing, developing, practicing, and presenting original speeches throughout the course.
 The short, informative, and persuasive sequence is recommended.
 The group presentation may be sequenced at the discretion of the instructor (after practice/short presentations are completed).

 1. **Two short presentations** to orient students to the process (2-4 minutes).
-2. **Informative presentation**, furthering research and analysis of self, audience, and topic, as well as increasing organizational expectations (5-7 minutes).
+2. **Informative presentation** to develop research and analysis skills (self, audience, and topic), as well as increase organizational skills (5-7 minutes).
-3. **Persuasive presentation** to explore the fundamentals of argumentation, as well as enhance content evaluation and organizational skills.
+3. **Persuasive presentation** to explore the fundamentals of argumentation, further develop organizational skills, effectively engage rhetorical devices, and enhance content evaluation in relation to an audience (6-8 minutes).
-4. **Small group presentations** add problem-solving and group communication to the speech process.
-For online sections, the assignment should focus on group communication/problem-solving and have a presentation outcome or element.
-Examples include, but are not limited to: 1) a kiosk-style presentation to which all group members contribute or 2) a live, group meeting with individual presentations by members addressing a common goal.
+4. **Small group presentations** add group problem-solving and communication to the speech process.
+The assignment should have a presentation outcome or element requiring a coordinated effort.
+The presentation does not have to be live.
+For example, groups ma create a kiosk-style presentation to which all group members contribute or a social media campaign to call people to action.

 **Note:** More short presentations (under 5 minutes) may be added wherever instructors find the assignments most useful for their individual curriculum.